williaz/TechRefresher/Core_Spring.md

 ### What is a fat jar?
 How is it different from the original jar?
 - include all dep, standalone
+- Executable jars (sometimes called “fat jars”) are archives containing your compiled classes along with all of the jar dependencies that your code needs to run.

 ### What is the difference between an embedded container and a WAR?
 - in JAR, one app